 You can deduct larger items, like a lawnmower, over time because it is considered a “capital purchase”.
 You can spread the deduction of a "capital purchase" over the number of years you expect the item to last.
-For example, if a lawn mower costing $500 is expected to last five years:
+This is called depreciation.
+As a simplified example, if a tractor lawn mower costing $5,000 is expected to last five years:

-- $100 is the deduction you can claim each year for five years.
+- $1,000 is the depreciation deduction you can claim each year for five years.